satuhalinen/five-in-a-row/README.md

 # Five in a Row

+This is a project done on a course called Programming JavaScript.
+All the text below is from the original exercise.

 A basic Five in a Row game, which needs some additions to work.

 The first player to get five stones of their own kind in a row (horizontally, vertically or diagonally) wins.